 The problem with scale-up, scale-out and composable storage approaches alike when it comes to facilitating a cloud-like model on premises, is that infrastructure still needs to be procured upfront.
 As we will discuss further in our next blog, composable storage brings the enterprise closer to a highly utilized and agile infrastructure, but storage professionals should look further for the opportunity to pay on a consumption-based approach, as well.

 IT professionals are hearing a lot about composable infrastructures and many vendors are claiming to offer a solution, but only a few have truly composable solutions ready for deployment today.
-To learn more about composable infrastructure join Storage Switzerland and Kaminario on May 31st at 1:00 pm ET /10:00 am PT for our next 15 minute webinar.
+To learn more about composable infrastructure join Storage Switzerland and Kaminario on demand for our 15 minute webinar.
 During this webinar listen in as our panel of experts discuss what composable infrastructures are, how they have evolved and most importantly what to look for in a composable solution.

 Sponsored by Kaminario